saifobe/Cooperation-Plan/team-agreement.md

 - Group Communication: If the issue is not resolved, the next step is to bring it up with the entire group.
 This can be done in person or via a group chat.

 ### How and when will you escalate the conflict if your resolution attempts are unsuccessful?
 - If the issue is not resolved, the next step is to bring it up with the entire group.
 This can be done in person or via a group chat.

+# Communication Plan

 ### What hours will you be available to communicate?
 - We will be available from 10:00 am to 5:00 pm.